Home / The Firm / People / Erin Tognetti

 Biography

-Erin Tognetti is an attorney in Hawley Troxell’s Pocatello office and a member of the firm’s Litigation and Employment practice groups.
+Erin Tognetti is a partner in Hawley Troxell’s Pocatello office and a member of the firm’s Litigation and Employment practice groups.
 Erin attended the McGeorge School of Law at the University of the Pacific, where she received her J.D. in 2011.
-During law school, Erin interned with the Sacramento County and Placer County Public Defender’s Offices, the Placer County District Attorney’s office, and with the California Department of Justice.

 BAR ADMISSIONS